aamir-mustafa/pcl-adversarial-defense/README.md

 ```
 @article{mustafa2019adversarial,
   title={Adversarial Defense by Restricting the Hidden Space of Deep Neural Networks},
-  author={Mustafa, Aamir and Khan, Salman and Hayat, Munawar and Goecke, Roland and Shen, Jianging and Shao, Ling},
+  author={Mustafa, Aamir and Khan, Salman and Hayat, Munawar and Goecke, Roland and Shen, Jianbing and Shao, Ling},
   journal={International Conference on Computer Vision (ICCV)},
   year={2019}
 }